 Here are some of my best tips when making these cookies.
 So that way you have the perfect cookie baking day.

 These do not need to be refrigerated.
 As soon as the cookie dough comes together you can put them right in the oven.

-They don’t spread a ton, so if you’d like a flatter cookie you can press them down with your hand a bit prior to baking.
+Monster cookies don't spread as much as a traditional chocolate chip cookie, so if you'd like a flatter cookie you can press them down with your hand a bit prior to baking.

 Why Are They Called Monster Cookies?

 Monster cookies earned their title because they have so much going on!
 There are so many ingredients, they just look a hot mess - but in the best way possible.

 Here's what's inside these Christmas themed monster cookies that makes them just so special.

 - creamy peanut butter - a smooth creamy peanut butter works best in this recipe

 - Instant oats -the quick oats are perfect for a soft and chewy monster cookie